 See the Need

 If your community is like most of the communities in North America, then the ethnic composition of your city or town is rapidly changing.
 You are seeing a variety of ethnic faces and hearing a multitude of languages other than English.

 How can we, the people of God, show His love to and share His Gospel with these new neighbors?
-An effective way is to help them by offering free English classes.
+An effective way is to offer them free English classes.

 Get your Church Leadership on Board

-Go to the appropriate leadership (i.e. Mission Pastor, Mission Committee, Outreach Pastor) and share your vision of starting an ESL School in your church.
+Go to the appropriate leadership (i.e. Senior Pastor, Session, Mission Pastor, Mission Committee, Outreach Pastor) and share your vision of starting an ESL School in your church.

 Assure them that you will “do your homework” before moving forward.
 This would be a good time to contact the MNA ESL Director for guidance.

 Without prayer as the foundation, your ESL School will flounder.
 If your church has a regular prayer group, start asking them to pray regularly for the creation of an ESL School in your church.
 Start e-mailing your friends on a regular basis with specific prayer requests regarding starting this ministry.